jgaul1989/odin-recipes/README.md

 # odin-recipes
-A simple project to practice basic HTML
+This is a simple project to practice using basic HTML tags.

+Included in this project there is an index page that includes links to three different recipes.
+Each recipe includes an image, description, ingredients needed, and steps to prepare.